neagle/n3/src/content/posts/serverless-websockets-with-ably/index.md

 }, []);
 ```

-That's all there is to it: this should be all you need to get a working chat proof of concept working using Ably as an external websockets provider.
+That's all there is to it: this should be all you need to get a working chat proof of concept working using Ably as an external WebSockets provider.

 ## Final Thoughts

-This is only the simplest possible use of websockets -- if you check out [my example](https://github.com/neagle/serverless-chat), you can see that I've taken an additional step and used Ably's presence feature to keep track of who has entered or left the chat, so that a user could know who they're talking to.
+This is only the simplest possible use of WebSockets -- if you check out [my example](https://github.com/neagle/serverless-chat), you can see that I've taken an additional step and used Ably's presence feature to keep track of who has entered or left the chat, so that a user could know who they're talking to.
 There aren't any fundamentally new concepts involved, just adding some new state to track connected users and subscribing to a few more events.

 Similarly, it doesn't take any new concepts to be able to add niceties like UI to show when someone is typing, for example: just send messages using a different key that indicate typing.

 I don't love having to add a third-party service to my stack, but I was impressed with Ably's documentation and ease of implementation.
-Maybe it will convince you to give websockets a try on your serverless app--realtime features demo _great_.
-Websockets can also keep you from having to poll endpoints for updates, which heads off potentially greater charges for your functions, since invocation count is one of the primary ways they are billed.
+Maybe it will convince you to give WebSockets a try on your serverless app--realtime features demo _great_.
+WebSockets can also keep you from having to poll endpoints for updates, which heads off potentially greater charges for your functions, since invocation count is one of the primary ways they are billed.

+In summary, integrating Ably and WebSockets with your serverless deployments is pretty easy, and is has the potential for huge benefits for user features while saving you money.